 Cement has unquestionably transformed the human experience and it could be argued is at least partly responsible for ushering in the modern, industrialized world.
-But is cement really a plaster?

 The word cement has an interesting etymology of its own, going back to Roman times.
 The Latin word 'cæmenta' meant chips, specifically the hewn stone chips used together with mortar in rubble construction.
 The root verb 'cædere' means to chop or slay, precisely where we get the '-cide' suffix from, referring to something 'slain'.
 Nevertheless, the English word cement has come to mean the binder of the plaster, stucco or mortar rather than the 'chips' or aggregates it holds together.